pablgonz/travis-ci-latex-pdf/README.md

 The only change in the instructions is that you use the docker image as specified in [`texlive-docker-texliveonfly/.travis.yml`](texlive-docker-texliveonfly/.travis.yml), and that you don't need to specify packages manually in that file.

-## <a name="pdflatex">Instructions for building with pdflatex and TeX Live</a>
+## <a name="pdflatex">Instructions for building with pdflatex/lualatex/latexmk/xelatex/texliveonfly/etc and TeX Live</a>

-If for some reason you prefer the pdflatex engine with the TeX Live distribution, read on.
+If for some reason you prefer the pdflatex (or any other) engine with the TeX Live distribution, read on.
 This is based on the [LaTeX3 build file](https://github.com/latex3/latex3/blob/master/support/texlive.sh).

 This method installs an almost minimal TeX Live installation on Travis, and compiles with pdflatex.